 Contact WHEF if you have any questions or concerns about the process.

 In addition to information about abortion, pregnancy, and contraception, you can link to reproductive health advocacy sites and you can enter your local zip code to find the Planned Parenthood health center nearest you.

 This site has information about all pregnancy options, the legal issues around abortion, advocacy links, and an electronic database to assist you in finding a provider in your area who is a member of the National Abortion Federation and upholds their standards for quality care.

-A Talk Line that offers a safe and confidential space for women and their loved ones to talk openly about pregnancy, abortion, adoption and parenting.
+A Talk Line that offers a safe and confidential space to talk openly about pregnancy, abortion, adoption and parenting.
 Call toll free from anywhere in the U.S.

 Abortion Conversation Project

 This site helps prepare teens for talking to parents about their pregnancy.
 It offers conversational tips, pregnancy resources, and real stories from both parents and teens.

 This organization provides information and resources on national and local funding for abortion care.